 Non-communicable diseases (NCDs) such as heart disease and type two diabetes are the biggest cause of death worldwide, with unhealthy diets one of the main contributing risk factors (Afshin et al., 2019).
-In the UK, obesity and overweight - or high Body Mass Index (BMI) - is the leading risk factor for years lived with disability, outnumbering smoking.
-It is also a major contributor to deaths in the UK.
-In addition to BMI, death and disability from other dietary risks such as eating too little fruit, veg, and fibre, too much processed and red meat, and foods high in fat, sugar and salt - have risen sharply (by 46%) in the last decade (The Food Foundation, 2024c).
+In in the UK.
+In addition to BMI, death and disability from other dietary risks - such as eating too little fruit, veg, and fibre, too much processed a major contributor to deaths and red meat, and foods high in fat, sugar and salt - have risen sharply (by 46%) in the last decade (The Food Foundation, 2024c).
 Yet large numbers of people in the UK are unable to afford healthy food, with 7.2 million adults in the UK experiencing food insecurity this summer (The Food Foundation, 2024a).
 Households with children in the poorest fifth of the population would have to spend 70% of their disposable income on food to afford the government-recommended healthy diet.